Explore this course:

 Teaching

-This masters course will provide you with high-level skills in practical experimental science, through personal supervision and training by experienced academic scientists, in modern, well-equipped laboratories, leading to a project where you’ll design and conduct your own research.
+You’ll learn practical skills in experimental science through personal supervision and training by experienced academic scientists, in modern, well-equipped laboratories, leading to a project where you’ll design and conduct your own research.

-Teaching will also be delivered using lectures, seminars and small grouping teaching to develop your academic understanding and become skilled in critically analysing scientific literature and producing your own scientific writing.
+Teaching will also be delivered using lectures, seminars and small group sessions to develop your academic understanding and become skilled in critically analysing scientific literature and producing your own scientific writing.

 Assessment